zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Everything that you want to accomplish should be prepared as part of these three to five courses.
 Remember that a course could have multiple components that you can fill accordingly.

+##Strategies for Learning Contracts

+####Make a Draft
+Make a draft of your contract on paper or in a program like Microsoft Word.
+Put all the messy stuff in this draft and then refine it to a final form.
+When it's ready, then you can easily submit it to the MPC through our online software.
+This also gives you a backup in case something goes wrong when you submit your contract online!

 ####Elements of a Good Course
 Constant Practice
 Do your failing early and often.
 Practice new ideas and skills as much as you can during the course, so you have something solid by the end.